apache/lucene-solr/contrib/queries/README.txt

 This module contains a number of filter and query objects that add to core lucene.

-==== TrieRangeFilter/TrieRangeQuery - This package provides fast numeric range queries/filters on long,
-double or Date fields based on trie structures.
-Numerical values are stored in a special string-encoded format with variable precision (all numerical values like doubles, longs, and timestamps are converted to lexicographic sortable string representations).
-A range is then divided recursively into multiple intervals for searching: The center of the range is searched only with the lowest possible precision in the trie, the boundaries are matched more exactly.
-This reduces the number of terms and thus improves dramatically the performance of range queries, on the cost of larger index sizes.

 ==== The "MoreLikeThis" class from the "similarity" module has been copied into here.
 If people are generally happy with this move then the similarity module can be deleted, or at least a "Moved to queries module..." note left in its place.